m-rbn/vouchers_django/README.md

 </html>

 # APPS
-This Django project consist of two apps: home and vouchers
+This Django project consist of two apps: home and vouchers.